mshaaban1400/deep-learning-challenge/README.md

 # Summary

 In this challenge, I created a model that is does not produce reliable outputs.
+Instead, my model produced a loss of 0.55 and maintained a 0.74 accuracy even during optimization.
 The best way I can think of to create a better model is to utilize the keras tuner to determine the optimal conditions for such a model via a function.

 ### References